Hall & Oates: 2013–2023: Hall of Fame induction and aborted 19th album

-On October 16, 2013, Hall and Oates were announced as 2014 nominees for the Rock and Roll Hall of Fame.
+On October 16, 2013, Hall & Oates were announced as 2014 nominees for the Rock and Roll Hall of Fame.
 They were announced as inductees for the Rock and Roll Hall of Fame's Class of 2014 on December 16, 2013.

-Hall started his monthly web series Live From Daryl's House in 2007 after having the idea of "playing with my friends and putting it up on the Internet".
+Hall started his monthly web series Live from Daryl's House in 2007 after having the idea of "playing with my friends and putting it up on the Internet".
 The series features him jamming with various guest musicians in his house in the woods.
-Guest artists on the show have run the gamut of musical styles and influences, and have included Smokey Robinson, Robby Krieger from The Doors, Rumer, Nick Lowe, CeeLo Green, KT Tunstall, Todd Rundgren, Darius Rucker, and Chromeo.
+Guest artists on the show have run the gamut of musical styles and influences, including artists such as Smokey Robinson, Robby Krieger from The Doors, Rumer, Nick Lowe, CeeLo Green, KT Tunstall, Todd Rundgren, Darius Rucker, and Chromeo.
 In 2010, Live From Daryl's House won a Webby Award in the Variety category.

 In May 2014, Hall's home renovation program, Daryl's Restoration Over-Hall, premiered on the DIY Network.
-On July 15, 2014, Hall and Oates performed in Ireland as a duo for the very first time (they each performed independently as solo acts before) at the Olympia Theatre, Dublin.
-The event was recorded, packaged as a two CD/DVD set and released as 'Live In Dublin' in Germany March 27, 2015, and in the US on March 30, 2015.
-Hall and Oates indicated that the recorded concert was also being released in movie theaters nationwide for one day only.
+On July 15, 2014, Hall & Oates performed in Ireland as a duo for the very first time (they each performed independently as solo acts before) at the Olympia Theatre, Dublin.
+The event was recorded, packaged as a two CD/DVD set and released as Live in Dublin in Germany March 27, 2015, and in the US on March 30, 2015.
+Hall & Oates indicated that the recorded concert was also being released in movie theaters nationwide for one day only.

 The duo made a cameo in the 2015 Happy Madison film Pixels.
-On September 2, 2016, Hall and Oates received a star on the Hollywood Walk of Fame for their work in the music industry, located at 6752 Hollywood Boulevard.
+On September 2, 2016, Hall & Oates received a star on the Hollywood Walk of Fame for their work in the music industry, located at 6752 Hollywood Boulevard.